kevinkcan/Introduction-to-data-mining/QA1. Introduction to Python/readme.md

 # Requirements #
 - For each item, introduce ONE useful skill or utility in *your own words* and *example codes designed by yourself*.
+- *Your results cannot be a duplicate of any other.*
-- Upload the HTML file creatd by Jupyter Notebook
+- Create HTML file by Jupyter Notebook and specify its name in the form of yourID + QA1.html.
+- Upload the HTML file (and the related folder) to GitHub, i.e., this folder / HERE!